The Soap Dodgers – onwards and upwards

 The second half starts and the Boks look to have scored a fine try from Arendse.
 However, Fassi’s pass is ruled forward so the try is overturned.
 The roles are then reversed.
 Slade looks to have crossed for a score but Itoje is penalised for a neck roll and the try doesn’t count.
 We finally have a score as the Boks are penalised for obstructing the chaser.
 Smith kicks the penalty and England are ahead 20-19.

-England have also been having real problems at the breakdown.
+England have been having real problems at the breakdown.
 Stuart is penalised on the half way line.
 Pollard who is on for Libbok lines up the kick that hits the crossbar and goes over.
 20-22.

 The aerial battle continues unabated and with little effect.
 England attack with the ball for a change but after several phases they give away a penalty for holding.
 Disappointing for England but strong defence from the Boks.
 The deadlock is broken with 15 mins to go.
 De Allende bursts through two tacklers before feeding Kolbe.
-The wing steps past Sleightholme and scores his second of the afternoon and The Boks fourth.
+The wing steps past Sleightholme and scores his second of the afternoon and the Boks fourth.
 Pollard converts to make it 20-29.
 It looks all over bar the shouting.

 Cheslin Kolbe is some player.
 Makes it look so easy.